 for every frame captured.
-Internally, speex\echo\playback() simply buffers the playback frame so it can be used by speex\echo\capture() to call speex\echo\cancel().
-When capture and playback are done synchronously, speex\echo\cancel() is still prefered since it gives better control on the exact input/echo timing.
+Internally, speex_echo_playback() simply buffers the playback frame so it can be used by speex_echo_capture() to call speex_echo_cancel().
+A side effect of using this alternate API is that the playback audio is delayed by two frames, which is the normal delay caused by the soundcard.
+When capture and playback are already synchronised, speex_echo_cancellation() is preferable since it gives better control on the exact input/echo timing.